ithaquaKr/pdeployer/README.md

 # pdeployer
-Pdeployer is a toolkit to deploy system QLDT PTIT in multi-datacenter.
+Pdeployer is a toolkit to deploy PostgreSQL cluster in multi-datacenter.